 Some birth defects can’t be cured.

 These include defects that cause learning or thinking problems.
-But many physical birth
+But many physical

 defects can be treated with surgery.
 Repair is possible for many birth defects,